sidoh/echo_proxy/README.md

 # echo_proxy
 A server that forwards requests from Amazon's Alexa API to a configurable location

+You might also consider checking out [alexa_dispatcher](https://github.com/sidoh/alexa_dispatcher), which allows you to forward requests for different Alexa skills to different endpoints.

 ## About

 `echo_proxy` is a simple servlet that receives requests from Amazon's Alexa API and forwards them to a configurable location.
 There are two reasons you might want this: